Edgecomb, Maine 04556

 CTL is also a demonstration school for teachers from across the U.S. The faculty has drawn on theory and research, including our own, to show how K-8 schools might be restructured.
 The curriculum stresses real and original work: writing, research, computation and problem-solving, experiments, building, observation, data collection and analysis, the reading of exceptional children’s literature across the disciplines, and artistic, musical, and dramatic performance.

 Instruction in writing, reading, and math is organized as a workshop, which combines whole-group instruction, via minilessons, with conferences with individuals about their independent efforts.
 We believe such an approach has intrinsic value, transfers readily to life beyond school, engages students, and motivates them to sustain the work of learning.
 CTL’s philosophy and methods invite other educators to look with new eyes at what is possible for their schools and students.

 The intern program is an opportunity for us to demonstrate research-based methods in an environment we designed to match our intentions, beliefs, knowledge, and experience.
 We believe key elements of the CTL program provide a realistic alternative for teachers seeking more effective models for teaching and being with children and collaborating with colleagues.
-So far we have hosted interning teachers from Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Japan, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., West Virginia, Wisconsin, and Wyoming in the United States.
+So far we have hosted interning teachers from Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., West Virginia, Wisconsin, and Wyoming in the United States.
 Our international teachers have come from Australia, Brazil, Canada, Ecuador, England, India, Japan, the Philippines, Taiwan, and Uganda.